 4 NY strip or Ribeye steaks, 1 ½ inch thick, room temperature (or any steak!)

 - Heat your grill to medium-high.

 - Create a tray with aluminum foil for the tomatoes, or use a small cast iron skillet on top of the grill.
-In the foil, toss the tomatoes with the scallions and French, season with salt and pepper.
+In the foil, toss the tomatoes with the scallions and Lemon Garlic, season with salt and pepper.
 Set your tomatoes on one side of a sheet pan.

 - Line the other side of the sheet pan with foil and place the steaks on top.
 Season very generously with salt and pepper and rub with the Slow Roasted Garlic.

 - Place the steaks and the pan of tomatoes on the grill.
 Cook the steaks to medium rare, 3-5 minutes per side (depending on thickness and cut of steak), rotating from top to bottom on each side.
 Cook the tomatoes until soft and burst, about 10 minutes, stirring occasionally.
 Let the steak rest at least 5 minutes before slicing.